latex3/tagpdf/doc/CTANREADME.md

 ## Contents

-- Readme (this file)
+- README.md (this file)
+- code files:
+     - tagpdf.ins
+     - tagpdf.dtx
-- tagpdf.sty (the sty)
+     - tagpdf-roles.dtx
-- tagpdf-roles-code.sty  (internal code)
+     - tagpdf-mc-shared.dtx
-- tagpdf-mc-code-shared.sty  (internal code)
+     - tagpdf-mc-generic.dtx
-- tagpdf-mc-code-generic.sty  (internal code)
+     - tagpdf-mc-lua.dtx
-- tagpdf-mc-code-lua.sty  (internal code)
+     - tagpdf-struct.dtx
-- tagpdf-struct-code.sty  (internal code)
+     - tagpdf-tree.dtx
-- tagpdf-tree-code.sty   (internal code)
+     - tagpdf-space.dtx
-- tagpdf-space-code.sty  (internal code)
+     - tagpdf-checks.dtx
-- tagpdf-attr-code.sty   (internal code)
+     - tagpdf-user.dtx
-- tagpdf-checks-code.sty (internal code)
+- documentation:
-- tagpdf-user.sty        (user commands)
+     - tagpdf.pdf
-- tagpdf-pdftex.def      (pdftex specific code)
-- tagpdf-luatex.def      (luatex specific code)
-- tagpdf.lua             (lua code for luatex)
-- tagpdf.tex, tagpdf.pdf, tagpdf.bib, tagpdfdocu-patches.sty,
-  link-figure-input.tex, pac3.png (the docu)
      - various examples       (part of the documentation)
+- source files for the documentation:
+     - tagpdf.tex
+     - tagpdf.bib
+     - tagpdfdocu-patches.sty,
+     - link-figure-input.tex
+     - pac3.png, global-ex.png

 ## Installation

+At best use the package manager of your texsystem to install tagpdf.
-Put the styles (with the exception of the tagpdfdocu-patches.sty), the .def and the lua-files where it can be found.
+For a manual installation run the .ins-file with latex and put the created .sty, .def and .lua-files where they can be found.

 ## Issues, comments, etc